Renting a car in Okinawa

 If you have an IDP which is issued based on the 1949 Geneva Convention, you are able to drive in Japan for up to one year counted either from your arrival in Japan or from the issuance date of your IDP.
 You must be able to present your IDP and passport when driving.
 After this one year has passed, you need to convert your overseas driver's license to Japanese if you want to continue to drive in Japan.

 [IMPORTANT] If your IDP is issued based on other conventions, such as the 1968 Vienna Convention, you cannot drive in Japan with it.
 If you don't have a valid IDP, we recommend you convert your overseas driver's license to Japanese before you start driving in Japan.

 - About the driver's license conversion process, please refer to this page.

-If your driver's license was issued in one of the above countries/regions, you will be able to drive with your overseas driver's license accompanied by a Japanese translation of the license and your passport for up to a year counted from your arrival.
-After this one year has passed, you need to convert your overseas license to Japanese if you want to continue to drive in Japan after that.
+If your driver's license was issued in one of the above countries/regions, you will be able to drive with your overseas driver's license accompanied by a Japanese translation of the license and your passport for up to a year, counted from your arrival.
+After one year has passed, you need to convert your overseas license to Japanese if you want to continue to drive in Japan after that.

 If you don't have any of the above, you need to get a Japanese driver's license to drive in Japan.
 For details, please refer to the below pages.